 Short-term Care: Rehospitalizations

-This indicates the number of times residents are rehospitalized per thousand days of short-term care.
-There is generally a correlation between having fewer hospitalizations and the quality of rehabilitation services.
+This is the number of rehospitalizations per 1,000 days of short-term care.
+There is generally a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.

 Scores for Arlington, TX

 - Overall Rating has a grade of B-minus

 - Nurse Rating has a grade of B-minus

 - Long-term Care Rating has a grade of B-minus

 - Short-term Care Rating has a grade of B-minus